xaoccc/python/Pandas/README.md

 `df.tail()` - last 5 rows if not specified
 `df.info()` - detailed info about the df
-`df.size` - shows the total number of cells `players.count().count()` - shows the number of columns with non-empty values `players.shape` - returns a tuple with the number of rows and columns
+`df.size` - shows the total number of cells `df.count().count()` - shows the number of columns with non-empty values `df.shape` - returns a tuple with the number of rows and columns

 ### Data Cleaning
 `df.dropna()` - converts missing values to NaN.
 Creates a new df